 - B vitamins help convert proteins, fats and carbohydrates from the foods you eat into energy, so they help maintain energy production to support your busy lifestyle.
 B vitamins also support a healthy nervous system through their role in the production of hormones and neurotransmitters, and vitamins B5 and B6 support a healthy stress response in the body.
 Methylfolate and methylcobalamin (activated versions of folate and vitamin B12) maintain brain health, cognitive function, memory and mental recall.
 See Women’s Multi +.

-- Iron is required for cellular energy production as it facilitates oxygen transport from the lungs to the rest of the body via haemoglobin, the primary iron-containing protein found in red blood cells.
-Myoglobin, also an iron-containing protein, transports oxygen in our muscle cells and supports the supply of oxygen to equal the demand of working muscles.
-Menstruation, pregnancy, absorption issues and inadequate dietary intake can all affect your levels of iron.
+- Iron is required for cellular energy production as it facilitates oxygen transport from the lungs to the rest of the body via haemoglobin, the primary iron-containing protein found in red blood cells and supports nervous system health.
+Menstruation, pregnancy, absorption issues and inadequate dietary intake can all affect your iron status.
+See Organic Iron MAX.

-- Iodine is needed for the synthesis of thyroid hormones and is essential for the normal functioning of the thyroid gland.
+- Iodine is needed for the production of thyroid hormones to support healthy thyroid gland function.
 The thyroid gland is a butterfly shaped gland that sits underneath your voice box and regulates body temperature, basal metabolic rate, cellular metabolism and growth and development.
+See Women’s Multi +.

 - Antioxidants such as vitamins C and E, selenium, zinc, citrus bioflavonoids and Grape seed help reduce free radicals formed in the body.
 See Women’s Multi +.